rl1987/trickster.dev/tricksterblog/content/post/scraping-data-from-google-places-api.md

 In addition to that, there's two helper endpoints to assist searches via autocompletion.

+At the time of writing Google has launched a set of next generation APIs that you may need to enable via Google Cloud console and switch to if the old API gets deprecated.

 For a complete list of data fields one can get, see [Place Data Fields](https://developers.google.com/maps/documentation/places/web-service/place-data-fields) page.
 Note that business emails are not provided via Places API, but phone